-Office hours: We will use Zoom on a weekly basis at a time to be determined from student polling.
+Office hours: We will use walk-in (i.e. in person) and Zoom on a weekly basis at a time to be determined from student polling.
 At the time of writing this is set to Thursday at 12:30pm San Diego time.
 Again, see the class website for full up-to date details.